vizrex/laravel-db-utils/README.md

         GOOGLE_DRIVE_FOLDER_ID=xxxxxxxxxx
 -
     This will be used to upload database backup file to dropbox and google drive.
-- This gist is helpful for getting google drive credentials: https://gist.github.com/sergomet/f234cc7a8351352170eb547cccd65011
+- This gist is helpful for getting google drive credentials https://gist.github.com/sergomet/f234cc7a8351352170eb547cccd65011
--

 # Console Commands

 ## db:backup

 ### Description
 A console command to backup the application's default mysql database. the following config variables are used to backup the database:
 - `database.connections.mysql.database`
 - `database.connections.mysql.username`
 - `database.connections.mysql.password`

 ### Signature
 `db:backup
         {--path= : The path to save the backup file.}